EHCP: Moving Into and Out of East Sussex

 We will contact you if we need any further documentation.

-Following your move, your APO will consult with local schools to find a suitable temporary placement so that your child is in education as soon as possible.
-It may be possible for your child to continue attending their existing school if it is practicable to do so.
+Following your move, your APO will consult with local schools to find a suitable temporary placement for your child.
+This will make sure your child is in education as soon as possible.
+It may be possible for your child to continue attending their previous school if it is practicable to do so.
+The SEND regulations do not give you a right of preference when you first move.
+However, we will take your views into consideration.

 Moving Out of East Sussex